Parcel lockers – what problems do they fix?

 - Missed opportunities – late deliveries can equate to missed business opportunities.
 Also, staff time spent sorting out parcel deliveries could be better deployed elsewhere

 - Cost of failure – the contents of lost parcels may have to be replaced, at a cost.
-Not only that, but staff time lost to unsuccessful delivery attempts and a labour-intensive, inefficient, manual process is a cost to the business
+Not only that but staff time lost to unsuccessful delivery attempts and a labour-intensive, inefficient, manual process is a cost to the business

-- Traceability – all these issues can leave post room staff feeling vulnerable, when digitising aspects of the process could protect them through traceable digital records, instead of relying on error-prone, paper-based processes
+- Traceability – all these issues can leave post room staff feeling vulnerable, when digitising aspects of the process could protect them through traceable digital records, instead of relying on error-prone, paper-based processes (Click to read how Sodexo transformed incoming mail management to track and trace important mail items).

 How can parcel lockers help?